 When Chris Petersen was named Washington's new head coach in early December of 2013, the first man he brought with him to begin hitting the recruiting trail was his longtime assistant, Keith Bhonapha.

-Bhonapha has followed Petersen to Seattle after having spent the last eight years on his staff at Boise State.
-He spent the last five years as running backs coach, the last three as recruiting coordinator and was also the team's director of operations from 2006 to 2008.
+Bhonapha, who enters his third season on Montlake in 2016, followed Petersen to Seattle after having spent the previous eight years on his staff at Boise State.
+He spent the previous five years in Boise as running backs coach, the last three as recruiting coordinator and was also the team's director of operations from 2006 to 2008.

 In 2013, he mentored sophomore All-Mountain West Conference running back Jay Ajayi, who finished the season with 1,425 yards and 18 touchdowns, the fourth- and third-highest totals in Boise State history, respectively.